 Mitch Whitten is chief operating officer, Visit Fort Worth, a 501(c)6 organization dedicated to economic development through business and leisure tourism.
 In addition to increasing tourism in Fort Worth, Whitten’s team created the Fort Worth Film Commission, the Hear Fort Worth music association and Fort Worth showcases at the international SXSW events in 2018 and 2019.

 Whitten’s previous experience includes head of marketing for SMU, a private university in Dallas, Pier 1 Imports corporate communications and reporting for the Fort Worth Star-Telegram.
 His first job in journalism was for the Associated Press.

 John Lumpkin’s early reporting experiences were as general assignment and county courthouse reporter for the Fort Worth Star-Telegram in the late 1960s before he moved to Associated Press.
 After working as a journalist and manager, he retired as AP’s Vice President for Newspaper Markets in 2009 when he was named Director of the Schieffer School of Journalism at TCU.
 He promoted TCU journalism as an accredited elite program among the nation’s private universities.

-After retiring from TCU, he was elected vice chair of the Headliners Foundation of Texas, coordinating the Headliners Foundation’s journalism awards programs.
+After retiring from TCU, he served as vice chair and governor of the Headliners Foundation of Texas until 2021, coordinating the Headliners Foundation’s journalism awards programs.
 Lumpkin received the “North Texas Journalism Legends Award” in 2017 from the Press Club of Dallas.
-He also is vice chair of the volunteer Board of Directors of The Cavalier Daily, Inc., the nonprofit corporation of independent student media at his alma mater, the University of Virginia, from 2017 to 2022.
+He also was vice chair and member of the board of directors of The Cavalier Daily, Inc., the nonprofit corporation of independent student media at his alma mater, the University of Virginia, from 2017 to 2022.
 He is a contributing writer for Texas Highways magazine.